chase-scott/Monopoly/README.md

 ### User Manual:

--  Double click the jar file and select the number of players
+-  Double click the jar file and select the number of players, along with their names

 - Type in "roll" to roll the dice and start the game

+- Type in "buy" to buy the property you are currently on

+- Type in "state" to view your name, money, list of properties, and current position

+- Type in "pass" to pass the turn

 - Type in "help" for the list of commands

 - Type in "quit" to quit the game